webgme/webgme/docs/meta_modeling/creating_the_meta_model.rst

     A Cauer Low Pass Analog Circuit in Modelica

-With or without Modelica a very natural breakdown of this domain is include the concepts of a :code:`Component`, :code:`Pin`, and :code:`Connection`.
+With or without Modelica a very natural breakdown of this domain is include the types: :code:`Component`, :code:`Pin`, and :code:`Connection`.
-Additionally, since our goal is to build electrical circuits, we also need the concept of a :code:`Circuit`.
+Additionally, since our goal is to build electrical circuits, we also need a :code:`Circuit` type.
 Later we will add sub-types of components corresponding to components such as ``Resistor``, ``Ground``, ``Capacitor``, ``Inductor``, etc.

 The video below shows how you can add these initial concepts as meta-nodes starting from your empty project.